-1. Open your web browser, and enter the IP address of the Wireless Ethernet Bridge (the default is 192.168.1.225).
-Press the Enter key, and the screen shown in Figure 6-1 will appear.
-In lowercase letters, enter admin in the Password field (the default password is admin).
+1. Open your web browser, and enter the IP address of the Wireless-G Ethernet Bridge (the default is 192.168.1.226).
+Press the Enter key, and the screen shown in Figure 7-1 will appear.
+In lowercase letters, enter the default password, admin, in the Password field.
 Click the OK button.
 You can set a new password on the Password screen later.